How to Measure Doors for Replacement

 Write down all of the door slab measurements and note whether the door opens inward or outward and which side the knob is on.
 You will want to consider all of this information as you search for a replacement door.

-Whether you already have a style in mind or you still need help figuring out the measurements of your door, we at Manhattan Door Corporation are ready to serve you with our cost-effective products and excellent customer service.
+Whether you already have a style in mind or you still need help figuring out the measurements of your door, the Manhattan Door team is ready to serve you with our cost-effective products and excellent customer service.
 As an independent, family-owned business, we have been providing distributors with quality products for four generations.
 We deliver our doors in a fraction of the time it takes other manufacturers, and we offer rush-order services to get you the doors you need in a few short weeks.